brunodea/my-machine/README.md

 `./my-machine.sh <path_to_arch_iso>`

 If you want, you can run everything in a single command:

 `VBOX=<path> PYTHON=<path> ROOT_PWD=<root_pwd> USER=<user> USER_PWD=<user_pwd> ./my-machine.sh <path_to_arch_iso>`

 *Notes*:
 * my-machine isn't currently completely automated, but it only requires manual intervention at its beginning:
 	* It will be asked to type Arch's ISO root password: type "root";
-	* choose passwords at least 8 chars long.
+* choose passwords at least 8 chars long for ROOT_PWD and USER_PWD.

 # Structure